 It seems that everything is contrived to silence the victim, lest they sully the name of the aggressor.

-Finally, I wish to note that no matter how much I searched, there are no statistics available that support that beyond 2% of the allegations are false, including all the counterclaims for falsehood before it is decided in favor or against.
+Finally, I wish to note that no matter how much I searched, there are no statistics available that support that beyond 2% of sexual assault allegations are false, including all the counterclaims for falsehood before it is decided for or against.
 It is a lot, yes, but against 98% that are founded, the figure is small.
 Two lives ruined against 98.

 For my part, I always support victims regardless of gender or age, beliefs or nationality.